We go through the different parts of the cardiovascular system and how it works.

 The cardiovascular system supplies oxygen from the lungs to the tissues around the body.
 It also transports carbon dioxide, a waste product, from the body to the lungs.
 Breathing out then removes carbon dioxide from the body.

-When you breathe air through your mouth and nose it travels to your lungs.
+When you breathe air through your mouth and nose and it travels to your lungs.
 Oxygen from the air is absorbed into your bloodstream through your lungs.
-Your heart then pumps oxygenated (oxygen-rich) blood through a network of blood vessels – the arteries – to tissues including your organs, muscles and nerves, all around your body.
+Your heart then pumps oxygenated (oxygen-rich) blood through a network of blood vessels – the arteries – to tissues all around your body, including your organs, muscles and nerves.

 When blood reaches the capillaries in your tissues it releases oxygen, which cells use to make energy.
 These cells release waste products, such as carbon dioxide and water, which your blood absorbs and carries away.

 The deoxygenated blood then travels along your veins and back towards your heart.
 Your heart pumps the deoxygenated blood back to your lungs, where it absorbs fresh oxygen, and the cycle starts again.